nawaitesidah/blog/pages/postgres-dead-tuple.md

 If postgres already know that there’s a dead tuple, why not just reuse the space, and write the new tuple over the dead tuple?

-Unfortunately, on writing the new tuple postgres has no direct way to know whether a tuple can still be accessed by any other transaction or not.
+Unfortunately, on writing the new tuple postgres has no direct way of knowing whether a tuple can still be accessed by any other transaction or not.

-Consider this, a tuple was deleted an hour ago, and now there’s a new tuple to be written.
-On write, we have to be sure there’s no transaction that can still read this row e.g. repeatable read transaction started before the tuple was deleted.
+Consider this, a tuple was deleted a moment ago, and now there’s a new tuple to be written.
+Before writing over the dead tuple, postgres have to be sure that there’s no active transaction that can still read this row, e.g. a repeatable read transaction started before the tuple was deleted.

+But there is a problem...

 > ### How can postgres make sure that the dead tuple is not used by any other active transactions?
 >

 Without checking for all other transactions, there’s no way to be sure.

-But if postgres checks for all other transactions on every writes, then it’ll be inefficient
+But if postgres checks for all other transactions on every writes, then it’ll be inefficient.
+So that's the trade-off.

 > ### Then how to actually reuse the disk space of dead tuples?
 >